If you’re starting out on your budgeting journey: be prepared. There’s a big debate underway: the advantages and/or disadvantages of cash.

 Part of the appeal of using cards is that it’s so easy to pay by swiping them.
 You don’t need to hold up the line at the grocery store by counting out pennies and then scrambling to find homes for the change you get in return.

 You also don’t have to do any math in your head on the fly—an important point to consider if it’s been a while since you took basic math classes in school.
 Finally, you also don’t have to worry about carrying around a bulky wallet.
-You can get away with naught but a slim wallet clip if you want.
+You can get away with a slim wallet clip if you want.

 With everything that’s been going on with the Coronavirus, the World Health Organization is encouraging you to use as many digital payment options as possible.
 We know that money changes hands frequently and can pick up all sorts of bacteria and viruses.
 China was found to be cleaning, and in some cases, destroying its own currency in hopes of eliminating the spread of the virus.